eiriklied/coffee_script_article/README.md

 ## Why use CoffeeScript?
 The primary reason for choosing CoffeeScript over JavaScript is the improved syntax.
-CoffeeScript provides a large collection of neat features that allows us to write code that focus on what we want to achieve, rather than how we want to achieve it.
+CoffeeScript provides a large collection of neat features that allows us to write code with focus on what we want to achieve, rather than how we want to achieve it.
 The result is code that is easier to both read and write.

 CoffeeScript compiles to plain old JavaScript.
-This means that it seamlessly works with jQuery, Backbone.js, Underscore.js and the existing JavaScript code in your project.
+This means that it seamlessly works with jQuery, Backbone.js, Underscore.js, as well as the existing JavaScript code in your project.
 Introducing CoffeeScript to an existing JavaScript codebase is completely viable.

 The CoffeeScript compiler produces pretty-printed JavaScript that passes through the JavaScript lint syntax checker and validator.
-This means that the output produced by CoffeeScript is likely to behave identically across different browsers and browser versions and you avoid weird bugs caused by misplaced semicolons, array iteration, accidental global scoping and so on.
+This means that the output produced by CoffeeScript is likely to behave identically across different browsers and browser versions.
+This helps you avoid those annoying bugs caused by misplaced semicolons, array iteration, accidental global scoping and so on.

 ## What's great about CoffeeScript?